MooersLab/writingLogTemplateInOrg/README.md

 - Data inventory (update as needed)
 - Daily log to record decisions made, actions completed or attempted, and correspondence.
 - Periodic project assessment against timeline with milestones (once a week, month, or quarter -- whatever is appropriate)
-- Project completion and archiving (one to several days at manuscript submission or acceptance or a bit of both)
+- Project completion and archiving (one to several days at manuscript submission or acceptance, or a bit of both)

 ## Why use this writing project log?